The surest way of creating a low maintenance garden

 A mix of paving, pebbles, decorative gravel or slate and wood, if properly designed and constructed, can be attractive, interesting and practical and above all low maintenance.

 Not for me either!
 I like both plants and low maintenance.
-So let's look at a few low maintenance garden plants, shrubs, trees and tips that will add interest and colour to a garden and at the same time keep gardening input to a minimum.
+So let's look at a few low maintenance garden plants, shrubs, trees that will add interest and colour to a garden and at the same time are not too needy.

-Getting rid of the lawn or letting it go wild will save lots of time, no more mowing, no more watering and if you are a "green lawn man" no more chemicals.
+Instead of getting rid of the lawn try letting it go wild instead.
+It will save lots of time, no more mowing, no more watering and no more chemicals.
+If you are a "green lawn man" you won't like it so don't click on this link Wild lawn

 Having easy to reach flower beds, maybe around the edge of a patio or along side pathways, planted with slow growing ground-cover plants, selected for colour over the four seasons will keep weeding to a minimum and provide colour throughout the year.